stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 that I did not take more.
 Throughout the lunch I thought of Akeley sitting silently in the great chair in the darkened next room.
 Once I went in to beg him to share the repast, but he whispered that he could eat nothing as yet.
-Later on, just before he slept, he would take some malted milk&mdash;all he ought to have that day.
+Later on, just before he slept, he would take some malted milk--all he ought to have that day.

-  After lunch I insisted on clearing the dishes away and washing them in the kitchen sink&mdash;incidentally emptying the coffee which I had not been able to appreciate.
+  After lunch I insisted on clearing the dishes away and washing them in the kitchen sink--incidentally emptying the coffee which I had not been able to appreciate.
-Then returning to the darkened study I drew up a chair near my host&rsquo;s corner and prepared for such conversation as he might feel inclined to conduct.
+Then returning to the darkened study I drew up a chair near my host's corner and prepared for such conversation as he might feel inclined to conduct.
 The letters, pictures, and record were still on the large centre-table, but for the nonce we did not have to draw upon them.
 Before long I forgot even the bizarre odour and curious suggestions of vibration.

-  I have said that there were things in some of Akeley&rsquo;s letters&mdash;especially the second and most voluminous one&mdash;which I would not dare to quote or even form into words on paper.
+  I have said that there were things in some of Akeley's letters--especially the second and most voluminous one--which I would not dare to quote or even form into words on paper.
 This hesitancy applies with still greater force to the things I heard whispered that evening in the darkened room among the lonely haunted hills.
 Of the extent of the cosmic horrors unfolded by that raucous voice I cannot even hint.
 He had known hideous things before, but what